 The A.W.
-Mellon Postdoctoral Fellowship Program in the Humanities at UW-Madison is an interdisciplinary program providing postdoctoral fellowships in the humanities and humanistic social sciences.
-The program began in August 2010 and builds upon well-established interdisciplinary initiatives on campus exploring in a variety of ways the broad question, “What is human?”
+Mellon Postdoctoral Fellowship Program at UW-Madison is an interdisciplinary program providing postdoctoral fellowships in the humanities and humanistic social sciences.
+Funded by the Andrew W. Mellon Foundation, it provides two-year postdoctoral fellowships for recent PhD recipients.
+The program, established in 2010, builds upon interdisciplinary initiatives on campus exploring the broad question, “What is human?”
 These initiatives have been examining the transnational circulations of culture and power on a global landscape, questions of biocultures and biopolitics, and new ways of thinking about media in the context of the digital revolution.

-Each year the Mellon Postdoctoral Program focuses on a theme related to these initiatives.
-Themes to date have been World Citizenship (2010-2011), Life (2011-2012), Media (2012-2013), Democracy (2013-2014), Religion and Secularism (2014-2015), Violences (2015-2016), and Climates and Natures (2016-2018).
-The theme for 2017-2019 is Translation, Adaptation, Transplantation.

-Mellon Postdoctoral Fellows are invited to participate in any of the campus's many conferences, lectures, seminars, workshops, and other events sponsored by the Center for the Humanities and the Insitute for Research in the Humanities.
-(See irh.wisc.edu and humanities.wisc.edu for Institute and Center programs and events.)
-As members of the Institute, fellows are welcome as time and interest permit to attend the Institute's weekly Monday seminars (3:00P.M. -5:00P.M.) and Tuesday follow-up lunch seminars (noon-1:15P.M.) and to join the stimulating community of fellows for ongoing informal exchanges.
+Each year, the program invites three new fellows to UW-Madison for two-year appointments.
+The fellows have offices in 432 East Campus Mall, the home of the Center for the Humanities and the Institute for Research in the Humanities, as well as access to UW-Madison's world-class libraries and campus facilities.
+Mellon Postdoctoral Fellows are invited to participate in any of the campus's many conferences, lectures, seminars, workshops, and other events sponsored by the Center for the Humanities and the Institute for Research in the Humanities.
+(See humanities.wisc.edu and irh.wisc.edu for programs and events.)
+Fellows are also welcome (as time and interest permit) to attend the Institute's weekly Monday seminars (3:30-5:00PM) and Tuesday follow-up lunch seminars (noon-1:15PM) and join the stimulating community of fellows for ongoing informal exchanges.

-More details, including application information and deadline, can be found here.
+More details, including application and deadline information, can be found here.